The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

 The second derivative of TTS is $0$, indicating that when the traffic states move only along a single cut $i$, it shows neither fragility nor antifragility.

-On the other hand, when the traffic state goes over the critical vehicle accumulation $n_{\tilde{c}, i}$, and since the MoC is a piecewise function, we calculate the TTS and the related derivatives separately on each concerned cut $y, y+1, \dots, z$, denoted as $TTS_y, TTS_{y+1}, \dots, TTS_z$.
-The individual TTS are grouped in different colors of shaded areas in Fig. \ref{fig: moc_simplified_re} based on their similarities in properties, which will be introduced shortly afterward.
+When the traffic state goes over the critical vehicle accumulation $n_{\tilde{c}, i}$, and since the MoC is a piecewise function and thus an additive process, we can calculate the TTS and the related derivatives separately on each concerned cut $y, y+1, \dots, z$, denoted as $TTS_y, TTS_{y+1}, \dots, TTS_z$.
+The individual TTS are grouped as $TTS_y, TTS_{i}, TTS_z$ with three colors in Fig. \ref{fig: moc_simplified_re}, which will be introduced shortly afterward.
 Since the time to reach the $i$-th critical point $t_{\tilde{c}, i}$ is yet unknown, we first need to determine $t_{\tilde{c}, i}$ for each critical point based on Eq. \ref{eq: t_2}.